 Looking for something I could use to write articles as well as manage daily notes, I found a number of contenders based on the following criteria:

-Given half the chance I spend ages fiddling with the fonts in a normal word processor, rather than focusing on writing.
+Markdown based – Given half the chance I bikeshed terribly when starting to write, fiddling with the text styles rather than putting words on the page.
 Markdown is purely a markup syntax, relying on the writing app for its styling, so there’s less excuse to procrastinate.
 And as Markdown is a de-facto standard with a plain text file format, there’s no software lock-in.

 IA Writer’s developers have clearly paid a great deal of attention to every part of the user experience: it’s fast, slick and well designed.